RacheleAnderson/lsp-sim/README.md

 The demo visualizes:

-- Several simulated realizations
+- Simulated realizations showing different behaviors of the realizations when changing the parameters (3 cases)
-- Covariance matrices for different parameter configurations
+- Covariance matrices for the 3 cases of different parameter configurations
-- Different behaviors of the realizations when changing the parameters of the chosen Gaussian-shaped $q(\eta)$ and $r(\tau)$ functions
+- Wigner-Ville distribution for the 3 cases of different parameter configurations

 ## Background